ipython/ipython/docs/source/interactive/reference.rst

 Plotting with matplotlib
 ========================

-`Matplotlib`_ provides high quality 2D and 3D plotting for Python.
-Matplotlib can produce plots on screen using a variety of GUI toolkits, including Tk, PyGTK, PyQt4 and wxPython.
+matplotlib_ provides high quality 2D and 3D plotting for Python. matplotlib_
+can produce plots on screen using a variety of GUI toolkits, including Tk, PyGTK, PyQt4 and wxPython.
 It also provides a number of commands useful for scientific computing, all with a syntax compatible with that of the popular